 Mattresses with coils and memory foam will provide you with a bed that contours to your body without making you feel “sunk in“.
 Memory foam on its own is well-known for retaining a lot of heat, and that’s why hybrid mattresses help address such issues with airflow.
 Furthermore, they tend to focus on enhanced contouring, deep-compression support, and pressure relief.
 They’re also particularly silent and have very little motion transfer.
-[Check our buyer’s guide at the end of this page, for further considerations about mattresses with coils and foam].
+[Check our buyer’s guide at the end of this page, for an in-depth analysis about mattresses with coils and foam].

 Here we review and compare 6 major brands: Puffy Royal (Best Luxury) vs ELUX Signature (10″ Best Value) vs LuuF Hybrid (Best Conforming) vs GhostBed Flex (13″ Best Value) vs Layla Hybrid (Best for Side Sleepers) vs Nolah Evolution (Best Cooling).

 10″ ELUX Signature Gel Hybrid Mattress (Best Value)

 The ELUX Signature 10″ Premium Mattress is a hybrid of 4 layers of memory foam with a unique zero-motion pocket coil system.
 Encased in a cooling cover with an anti-slip fabric bottom making it perfect even with any adjustable base.

 1) Stretch Knit Cover: it fits any body type to help keep you comfortable and cool all night long.

 2) 1” Gel Infused Memory Foam: ventilated gel-infused memory foam promotes cooling comfort and air flow.

 3) 1.7” Super Soft Memory Foam: it adjusts to your body and provides cloud-like comfort for total support.